 The Length of the Eyelash Extension

 The general idea is your extensions shouldn't be more than twice the length of your real lashes.
 If you follow this rule, you can expect to get about 3-4 weeks out of your extensions.
+Though you may be able to have longer, thicker extensions applied, they may not last as long which may require you to return for infills more frequently.

 The Hair Cycle Stages

 Our hair is constantly falling out and growing back.
 That is a natural process of the living human body.
-Just like with any hair on your body, your lashes also fall out and grow back.
+Just like any hair on your body, your lashes also fall out and grow back.

-Anagen: This is the primary growth phase.
+Anagen: The primary growth phase.

-Catagen: This is the transitioning phase.
+Catagen: The transitioning phase.

-Telogen: This is the resting phase.
+Telogen: The resting phase.

 It's not really feasible to tell which phase we are at in a given time, but understand that this can affect the duration of your lashes.